faisalmalik47/ScoreMe-Assessment/Readme.md

 As we can see below the current build number is 37, but in failure it reverted to the previous successfully build image which was done in build no. 36.

 ![1724460098361](image/Readme/1724460098361.png)

+**ADDONS:**

+Let configure trivy as well for image scaning.
+Lets add a stage and we will be using trivy in a container for cleaner approach.
+Simple commands are being used in these stages.

+docker run aquasec/trivy image faisalmaliik/reddit:`<tag>`

+docker run --rm -v \$(pwd):/root/code aquasec/trivy fs .